2019 COSAFA U-20 Cup

 The 2019 COSAFA U-20 Cup was the 26th edition of the COSAFA U-20 Challenge Cup, an international youth competition open to national associations of the COSAFA region.
 It took place between 4 December and 14 December in Zambia.

 The competition was open to players born on or before 1 January 2000.

+Zambia were crowned champions against South Africa winning their 11th title.
+Zini Salvador (from Angola), aged 17, was the top scorer with 6 goals.